stefaneidelloth/javafx-d3/README.md

 ## Current state

-* The code from gwt-d3 has been transformed in large parts and compile errors have been resolved.
+* Most code from gwt-d3 has been transformed.
 * The code regions that have not yet been translated throw "not yet implemented" exceptions.
 * There might also be some bugs left...